TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 46/Ezekiel 46.15.md

 ---

-Thus shall they prepare the lamb, and the meal-offering, and the oil, morning by morning, for a continual burnt-offering.
+Thus shall they prepare the lamb, and the meal offering, and the oil, morning by morning, for a continual burnt offering.